 Make sure that your car tires are ready for winter, tires lose pressure for every temperature drop of 10 degrees Fahrenheit and underinflated tires will not be suitable for winter driving conditions.

 How to Store a Car Outside for the Winter

 Keep a space blanket in the car in case you get trapped in snowy conditions, this could happen if you slid off an embankment.
-The blanket will keep you warm and helps you to survive.
+The blanket will keep you warm and would help you to survive.
 Make sure you have your mobile with you fully charged whenever you leave the house.

 To improve safety, wax the headlight lens and buff it up, this leaves it less likely to ice up and allows more light to flow.

 Leaving snow on your car means that it can freeze as hard as cement, causing damage to your vehicle, so even when the weather is frightful and it is snowing you should still clean your car off.

 How Can I Best Protect my Car from Salt Damage While Living in Snowy Areas?

 Snow salt damage leads to corrosion and rust if the car is not properly maintained.
 Rust will begin forming and start to bubble up if you do not protect your car.
 The salt is added to the roadways to increase traction and has a lower melting point than water.
 The break lines under your car can become damaged by the salt, so we have to protect them.
 You don’t want any risk of rust under the car or anywhere on the car.